 In general membership of the Stationers' Company is open to those who are or have been actively engaged in the Communications and Content industries, either directly or as a supplier to those who work in these industries.

-However membership can be extended to those, one of whose parents was a member of the Company at the time of their birth; to those who were students at the Stationers' School (Old Stationers); and to others who are deemed by the Master and Wardens to be worthy of membership.
+Membership can also be extended to those, one of whose parents was a member of the Company at the time of their birth; two those who were students at the Stationers' School (Old Stationers); and three others who are actively working and are known to the Master and Wardens.

 A small number of Old Stationers (up to a maximum of 15) are entitled to be Liverymen at the discretion of the Master and Wardens.
 Others deemed worthy by the Master and Wardens may be admitted to the Livery.